hydrargyrum/hydrargyrum.github.io/index-progs.md

 - [morse](morse): text from/to Morse code converter, and optional beep player
 - [hibp](hibp): check if a password is leaked on "Have I Been Pwned?" (without sending it)
 - [httpshare](https://github.com/hydrargyrum/attic/tree/master/httpshare): share a directory via HTTP, like `python -m http.server` but supports "Range" headers (useful if you share a media directory)
+- [headset-bluez](https://gitlab.com/hydrargyrum/attic/-/tree/master/headset-bluez): enable a bluetooth headset and out or in/out mode

 ## File formats ##